Chinese chat app Momo gets buyout offer from CEO

-Momo Inc's (MOMO.O) chief executive and a group of investment firms offered to buy all shares of the Chinese mobile chat app company they do not already own for $1.9 billion, six months after the company listed in the United States.
+Chinese mobile chat app company Momo Inc received a takeover offer from Chief Executive Yan Tang and a group of investment firms valuing the company at $3.6 billion, six months after the company listed in the United States.

 Momo, which helps users find friends based on locations and exchange messages, pictures and videos, is the latest in a string of Chinese tech companies that have received proposals to drop their U.S. listings and take them private.